Fantasy Baseball: How to stream hitters

-Beginning on the North American edition of Opening Day, lasting through the final day of the regular season, I will once again be leading a team of writers brining you ESPN's Daily Notes.
-The day preceding each slate, we pore through the match-ups, identifying hitters and pitchers in favorable situations, all available in at least half of ESPN leagues.
+Beginning on the North American edition of Opening Day and lasting through the final day of the Major League Baseball regular season, I will once again be leading a team of writers bringing you ESPN's Daily Notes.
+The day preceding each slate, we pore through the matchups, identifying hitters and pitchers in favorable situations, all available in at least half of ESPN leagues.
 While each of the authors use slightly different criteria, there's a common core among the group.
 Here are some of the factors used in distinguishing hitters from one another on a daily basis.

 Glossary of terms